gilch/hissp/docs/glossary.rst

       `is_string_literal` tests for string literal fragments.

    hissp string
-      A `form` or `parsed object` which would directly represents a string in Hissp, if evaluated on its own.
+      A `form` or `parsed object` which would directly represent a string in Hissp, if evaluated on its own.
       All `string literal fragment`\ s are Hissp strings.
       A `quote`\ d `str atom` is also a Hissp string.